To Brave Alaska: Plot

 While Bill starts a major search, Roger and Denise have to face several obstacles.
 Denise loses their food supply when she struggles to cross a river; Roger gets mad at her for not having tied the food supply to the rope that she used.
 She tries to apologize, but he does not listen until he almost falls to his death shortly after.
-The temperature grows colder rapidly, and they not only have to worry dying from starvation, but also from hypothermia.
+The temperature grows colder rapidly, and they not only have to worry about dying from starvation, but also from hypothermia.
 Furthermore, Denise almost dies when she breaks through ice and falls in freezing water.
 Somehow she makes it out, and, regarding it as a miracle, she grows determined to make it to civilization, despite the fact that Roger is now losing hope.

 As days pass by without food, Denise suggests eating the dog.
 Roger refuses to kill Newman, explaining that he loves the dog too much.
 By day fourteen, Roger has contracted frostbite and is unable to talk.
 Roger wants to accept that they are dying and proposes to end their lives with their remaining bullets, but Denise refuses to give up.
-By day seventeen, they spot a helicopter led by DeCreeft that is looking for them, but the helicopter flyer fails to notice them.
+By day seventeen, they spot a helicopter led by DeCreeft that is looking for them, but the helicopter crew fails to notice them.
 Realizing that there is a search out for them, Denise convinces Roger to travel to open land and create a signal.
 By day nineteen, they are spotted and rescued by DeCreeft.